Western meadowlark: Taxonomy

-Western meadowlarks will occasionally interbreed with eastern meadowlarks where their ranges overlap; however, resulting young appear to have low fertility.
+Western meadowlarks will occasionally hybridize with eastern meadowlarks where their ranges overlap.
+However, both species typically avoid sharing territories with the other and will only interbreed when mates are scarce.
+Offspring which result from these pairings appear to have low fertility.

 Description

 Western meadowlark adults have yellow underparts with a black "V" on the breast and white flanks streaked with black.
 Their upper parts are mostly brown, but also have black streaks.
 These birds have long, pointed bills and their heads are striped with light brown and black bands.